Updated June 22, 2023

-Black Box Testing
+Introduction to Black Box Testing

-Black box testing advantages include:
+The features of black box testing include:

-- Simplicity: Facilitates testing of high-level designs and complex applications
+- Simplicity: Facilitates testing of high-level designs and complex applications.

 - Conserves resources: Testers focus on software functionality.

 - Test cases: Focusing on software functionality to facilitate quick test case development.

 - Provides flexibility: Specific programming knowledge is not essential.

 Black box testing is a technique where the functionality of an Application Under Test (AUT) is tested without considering the structure of the internal code, implementation details, or any knowledge of the internal paths of the software.

 Black box testing focuses on testing all software specifications and requirements by only examining the inputs and outputs of the software system without any consideration for the internal workings of the software.

 Black box testing tools are typically chosen based on the type of black box testing being conducted.
 For example, one can conduct functional/regression tests using tools like QTP or Selenium, while non-functional tests can be performed using LoadRunner or JMeter.